JeremLeOuf/GET-Spotify_monthlyListeners-FROM-SpotifyIDs/README.md

 Now, you should find the output file in the `output` folder.
 **Enjoy!**

+## Bottom line:
-[^1] For any suggestions for improvement / optimization, I'm very welcome to any advice - I'm a fairly new Python developer.
+- For any suggestions for improvement / optimization, I'm very welcome to any advice, so feel free to commit!- I'm a fairly new Python developer, trying to constantly learn and improve.
-[^2] You can reach out to me on my <a href="https://github.com/JeremLeOuf/">GitHub profile</a> or through <a href="https://discordapp.com/users/207913674092969985">Discord<a> or <a href="https://twitter.com/jeremie_pk">Twitter<a>.
+- You can reach out to me on my <a href="https://github.com/JeremLeOuf/">GitHub profile</a> or through <a href="https://discordapp.com/users/207913674092969985">Discord<a> or <a href="https://twitter.com/jeremie_pk">Twitter<a>.
 Happy to connect to y'all!
 Cheers!